 The power inequality between the German managers and their Romanian subordinates also gets a treatment in the movie.
 Ines’ assistant, a young, modest and always-pleasing Romanian woman is constantly worried about her performance, anxious to learn how to be a “true professional”, and getting criticized by Ines for not speaking enough German.
 When Ines demands something outrageous from her birthday guests (won’t spoil you the details), she is the first one to accommodate her.
 After all, she wants to be a professional.
 The only German who actually makes a human connection with a local, beyond a dominating professional relationship, is Winfried.
 First when using the toilet in a poor farmer’s house (and even getting a bag of apples out of this encounter), and later when invited to an Easter dinner by a local womаn who takes pity of this sad-looking, self-proclaimed “German ambassador”.

 Yes, Winfried forces himself into his daughter’s life with a disregard for her boundaries.
 But when he becomes a witness to the darker side of it, he refrains from any judgement, offering only his silent support and admittedly-questionable recipes for cheering her up (such as dressing up as a Bulgarian spirit chaser).
 Definitely not how normal relationships between adult parents and children should work, but then again, normal is too often an euphemism for cold and distant.

 So what is so captivating about the movie?
 First and foremost, it’s the feeling that anything can happen, that you are watching something unscripted, and unpredictable, rather than actors playing their roles.
-And unpredictability, fused with characters we genuinely come to like is a powerful combination.
+And unpredictability, fused with characters who genuinely come to life is a powerful combination.